 - Allow the quinoa to drain of any excess water by setting aside in a fine mesh sieve over a bowl after cooking.

 - Adjust the consistency of the dressing by adding more tahini or water to preference.
+More tahini will thicken the dressing, and more water will thin.

 - tahini (sesame), which scores 1.
 Please note that it is a potential allergen.